Orlando Busino

 Orlando Busino (October 10, 1926 – January 11, 2022) was an American cartoonist whose cartoons appeared in McCalls, Reader's Digest, Good Housekeeping, Saturday Evening Post, and many other magazines.
 Among his creations were "Gus," the long-running series of cartoons about a large dog that appeared in Boys' Life magazine.

 Early life

 Busino grew up in Binghamton, New York.
 His interest in cartooning started at the age of 9 and by age 14 he sold his first cartoon and gag to the New York Daily Mirror.
 Busino also won cartoon contests in Open Road for Boys Magazine.
 In high school, Orlando drew cartoons for the school newspaper, including a regular called "Bulldog, with Central, the Wonder Dog," a super-hero style comic strip.
-He was drafted into the United States Army and served in Panama at the Albrook Air Force Station for twenty months from 1945–1947.
+He was drafted into the United States Army and served in Panama at the Albrook Air Force Station for twenty months from 1945 to 1947.
 While there he drew for the army unit newspaper.

 After leaving the army, Busino went to Triple Cities College of Syracuse University (now Binghamton University) and then the University of Iowa, where he graduated in 1952.
 He drew cartoons both at the Triple Cities College student newspaper and at The Daily Iowan.